Effective 2017 Fall Semester

 Full-time faculty and staff employed at least six (6) months are eligible for 100% of the tuition benefits, and three-quarter-time faculty and staff employed at least six (6) months are eligible for 75% of the tuition benefits.
 (NOTE: Full-time and three-quarter-time employees may apply accredited employment time at a previous institution of higher education to the eligibility period.)

 Employees interested in attending classes as part of the tuition benefits (degree-seeking or non-degree-seeking) must complete an admission application, meet all the standard requirements for admission and be admitted to the University.
+Space in a class for an employee on tuition benefits is subject to availability, program design and possibly years of employment at the University.

 Employees must have area/departmental supervisor approval to enroll in courses as a degree-seeking or non-degree-seeking student as well as verification of the following: